buzzm/soliditybson/README.md

 two vitally important ways:

   *  BSON has a larger and important data type suite:
-     *  32 and 64 bit integers, double float, and decimal128
+     *  32 and 64 bit integers, doubles, and decimal128
-        numbers whereas JSON only has "number".
+        numbers are all discrete types whereas JSON only has "number"
-     *  Native datetime so it avoids issues with ISO8601 strings and other perils of dealing with dates as strings or, for example, integer milliseconds since the epoch
+     *  Native datetime so it avoids issues with ISO8601 strings and other perils of dealing with dates as strings or, for example, integer milliseconds since the epoch in a plain integer field
      *  Native byte[] so it avoids string encoding issues
-  *  BSON has a byte stream specification with codecs in at least 13 languages.
-For example, the Java codec is rich with classes and methods which can be used to create arbitrarily complex structures, upon which the "toBytes()" method can be called to create a byte stream which can be sent to a python program with the python BSON codec that can call "fromBytes()" to yield dicts, native `datetime.datetime` objects, etc.
+  *  BSON has a bytestream specification [(here is the official site)](https://bsonspec.org) with codecs in at least 20 languages.
+For example, the Java codec is rich with classes and methods which can be used to create arbitrarily complex structures, upon which the "toBytes()" method can be called to create a bytestream which can be sent to a python program with the python BSON codec that can call "fromBytes()" to yield dicts, native `datetime.datetime` objects, etc.
      There is no "parsing" in BSON; it is encode/decode.
 As a result, it does